 - 1. AFS (African American Studies Program)

 - 2. ASB (Department of Anthropology)

 - CSS (Department of Chicana and Chicano Studies)

 - 4. ECN (Department of Economics)

 - 5. GCU (Department of Geography)

-- 6. HIS (Department of History)
+- 6. HST (Department of History)

 - 7. PGS (Department of Psychology)

 - 8. POS (Department of Political Science)

 - 9. SOC (Department of Sociology)

-- 10. WST (Women's Studies Program)
+- WST (Women's Studies Program)

 Note: Before the 1999-2000 edition of the General Catalog, all Women's Studies courses were listed as WST.
 Consult an advisor to verify if an earlier WST course should be considered WSH or WST.

+- D. Bridge course requirement (three semester hours).
+Each student is required to complete one CLAS bridge course of at least three semester hours.
+Bridge courses contain substantial content that bridges at least two of the areas of inquiry noted in sections A., B., and C. Bridge courses cannot be double counted to fill other requirements for the university or college.
+If a student wishes to use a bridge course listed below to fill a humanities, social science, or natural science requirement, he or she must select another course from the list to fill the bridge requirement.